marlonvets/dsti-devops-2021/PREREQUISITES.md

 For the DevOps course, it is required:

-1. Familarity with command line interface (CLI)
+1. Familiarity with command-line interface (CLI)
 2. Understanding Web and database technologies
-3. Basic programming skills on any language
+3. Basic programming skills in any language

-## 1. Familarity with command line interface (CLI)
+## 1. Familiarity with command-line interface (CLI)

 - Windows
   use [Git Bash](https://gitforwindows.org/) or PowerShell instead of default CMD.
-You will have the same syntax and commands like on Linux environment.
+You will have the same syntax and commands as in the Linux environment.
 It is recommended because the most of software is running on Linux servers.
 - Linux/macOS
   Use default Terminal.
-You can customise it with lots of open-source utilities, follow this link.
+You can customize it with lots of open-source utilities, follow this link.

 Learn the most common Bash commands - http://web.cs.ucla.edu/~miryung/teaching/EE461L-Spring2012/labs/posix.html